 Something in you already senses that there is more available; more healing, more clarity, more alignment with who you actually are.
 The retreat exists to meet you exactly where you are and guide you toward where you are meant to be.

 Over 15,000 people have walked this path.
+Read their testimonials here.
 They came from boardrooms, hospitals, military service, and personal loss.
 They arrived seeking answers; many left with something better, the capacity to live without the questions that once paralyzed them.

 Blue Morpho’s Ayahuasca retreat in Iquitos, Peru, is waiting.
 The lodge is built.
 The lineage is intact.
 Maestro Hamilton is ready.